kailaaquino/DailySlice/README.md

 * User can mark their task as complete
 * Note: only sample goals are visible, WIP

-- [ ] Detail: List of sub tasks associated with a larger goal
+- [X] Detail: List of sub tasks associated with a larger goal
 * User can add/delete sub tasks to each large goal
 * User can mark their task as complete
+* Note: page is only visible, only sample cells for subtasks currently

 - [X] Tab: Daily task
 * User can view their daily suggested task